Pell Grant for 2015–2016

 Pell Grant awards

-Between July 1, 2013, and June 30, 2014, you qualify for a Pell Grant if your Free Application for Federal Student Aid (FAFSA) results in an Expected Family Contribution (EFC) between 0 and 5081.
-Award amounts range from $582 to a maximum of $5,645 for the year.
+Between July 1, 2015, and June 30, 2016, you may qualify for a Pell Grant if your Free Application for Federal Student Aid (FAFSA) results in an Expected Family Contribution (EFC) between 0 and 5198.
+Pell Grant award amounts vary, with a maximum award of $5,775 for the year.

 The EFC number is listed on your Student Aid Report (SAR), which is sent to you after the FAFSA is completed.

 The lifetime limit for Pell eligibility (Pell LEU) is generally the equivalent of six award years, or 12 payment periods, of full-time attendance.
 The U.S. Department of Education keeps track of how much Pell Grant each student receives.